VeriBlock/pop-bch/IntegrationMarkDown.md

 };
 ```

-Also has been modified mining process in the CreateNewBlock function, and some validation rules in the validation.cpp
+Also modify mining process in the CreateNewBlock function insert VeriBlock PoPRewards into the conibase transaction, and some validation rules in the validation.cpp.\
-miner.cpp
+[<font style="color: red">miner.cpp</font>]
 ```diff
     // Create coinbase transaction.
     CMutableTransaction coinbaseTx;